A robust risk management process.

 Risk description and impact

-The Group’s Feeds and Fuels divisions operate in sectors which are vulnerable to volatile commodity prices both for fuel and for raw materials.
+The Group’s Fuels and Feeds businesses operate in sectors which are vulnerable to volatile commodity prices both for fuel and for raw materials, which will impact performance if not passed on to customers.

 Mitigating actions

-The Group maintains close relationships with key suppliers, enabling optimal negotiated prices, and where appropriate implements purchasing framework agreements.
+The Group maintains close relationships with key suppliers, enabling optimal negotiation of prices, and where appropriate implements purchasing framework agreements.
 The Feeds business utilises forward contracts for key raw materials to ensure that the impact of volatility can be partially mitigated through committed prices and volumes.

 Multiple sources of supply are maintained for all key raw materials.